-What should you look at when choosing a transporter?
+What Should you Look at When Choosing a Heavy Equipment transporter?

 - Feedback on the Transporter’s uShip Profile: Your carrier’s uShip profile will have extensive feedback on the carrier’s past performance.
 Look for customers who had used this carrier to transport similar shipments in the past.
 This will give you an idea of the level of service and safety that you can expect to receive, and should help you make a more informed decision.

 - Licensing and Reviews: Make sure that your transporter is licensed.
-Ask your transporter for their USDOT and MC numbers, listed on their uShip profile, and check the information listed on www.safersys.org.
+Ask your transporter for their USDOT and MC numbers, listed on their uShip profile, and check the information listed on SAFER.
 This step will provide you with useful information on the service provider, including their safety rating.
-You can also check with the Better Business Bureau.
 These steps will let you fully investigate the background of your transporter.

 - Insurance: Haulers are required to have a certain amount of insurance.
 Make sure you inquire about the insurance and the transporter’s claims-to-damage ratio, which should be below 1.5%.
 Should you need more coverage, your transporter may provide the option of purchasing more insurance, or you can acquire it through a third party.
 Vehicles transported through uShip are eligible for uShip Cargo Insurance.
 When accepting a bid, you will have the option to purchase additional coverage.
 This policy is all-risk covering approved goods against damage, lost or stolen claims subject to the terms and exclusions of the policy.
 Learn more about uShip Cargo Insurance here.
 This is a great option for additional insurance for Heavy Equipment valued under $500,000.